Read more:

 Rethinking design through kinesthetic learning.

 In a world where soft skills and creativity have become essential, it’s time to rethink our learning methods.
 What if the body became a central tool in developing our social and human skills?

-After years of collaborating with children, Gabriel Fontana has developed expertise in different learning styles, particularly the importance of play and movement in stimulating imagination, interaction, and empathy.
+After years of collaborating with children, Gabriel Fontana has gained insights in different learning styles, particularly the importance of play and movement in stimulating imagination, interaction, and empathy.
 This conference explores how these principles can transform the way we design and develop products and immersive experiences.
-Drawing inspiration from how children learn through play and physical interaction, this approach offers concrete solutions for creating intuitive, seamless, and emotionally engaging user experiences.
 Whether in technology, entertainment, or design, learning through play opens new perspectives for re-enchanting the world.